Sleep and Recovery: The Role of Nutrition and Lifestyles in Overall Health

 Medical Plants for Respiratory Disease Treatment

-Medical plants commonly used to treat respiratory disorders indicate a wide range of biological activities, such as antiallergic, immunomodulatory, and anti-inflammatory, antioxidant and also antiviral effects.
-Although people suffering from respiratory health conditions, including cold, cough, bronchitis, and asthma, are largely on plant-based remedies.
-The benefits of herbal treatment is that they can relieve symptoms through multiple mechanisms:
+Herbal medicine commonly used to treat respiratory disorders indicate a wide range of biological activities, such as: antiallergic, immunomodulatory, and anti-inflammatory, antioxidant and also antiviral effects.

 • Anti-inflammatory combinations reduced disease severity.